Kepnang2/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #ALX SYSTEMS ENGINEERING AND Devops
-#Task 12
+#Task 13.
-Create a script that creates a directory called mydir with permissions 751 in the working directory.
+Write a script that changes the group owner to school for the file hello